MuhdHishamP/MuhdHishamP/README.md

 I'm a full-stack developer with 2 years of experience building digital solutions one project at a time.
 All my projects are built from the ground up, starting with planning and design and ending with solving real-world problems through code.
 I specialize in creating scalable web applications using modern technologies such as React, Next.js, Django, and GraphQL.

-I currently work remotely with MYTE, an Australia-based company.
+I currently work remotely with MYTE Technologies, an Australia-based company.
 I’m passionate about building efficient, user-centric applications and contributing to open-source projects.

    <p align="left">